WORK IN PROGRESS

 KNOW

 What: New interactive & immersive art festival – join the creative process like never before!
-When: Feb 1-8, 2026 Where: Nicaragua 23 Bis How: Arrive curious, comfortable, and ready to explore.
+When: Feb 1-8, 2026 Where: Nicaragua 23 Bis, and multiple artist studios accross the city How: Arrive curious, comfortable, and ready to explore.
 Wander freely through immersive installations, scheduled moments & interactive experiences.

 Buy Ticket